 Risk factors for central vein occlusion can include:

 - Atherosclerosis (often characterized by prior coronary artery disease or stroke)

 - Blood vessel inflammation (vasculitis)

 - Increased blood viscosity

 This condition also has associations with oral contraceptive use.
 In addition, doctors often recommend aspirin therapy to try and prevent further vascular compromise.
 We ask that most patients with retinal vein occlusion see their internist for a thorough medical evaluation.

 One of the main complications of CRVO is macular edema, which is swelling in the central part of the retina.
 Several therapies have shown promise in managing this condition.
 Intravitreal administration of medications like bevacizumab (Avastin) that block Vascular Endothelial Growth Factor (VEGF) may have a role.
 Other treatments for macular edema from CRVO include intravitreal steroid administration.
 A sustained-release steroid implant is available as well.

-In cases of severe CRVO, abnormal blood vessels can develop in the eye.
-These blood vessels can grow into the drainage system of the eye, causing a severe form of glaucoma that can lead to pain and loss of all visual function.
+In the event that CRVO becomes severe, abnormal blood vessels may develop in the eye.
+Also, these blood vessels can grow into the drainage system of the eye, causing a severe form of glaucoma.
+Consequently, this can lead to pain and loss of all visual function.
 If your central retinal vein occlusion is in the more severe category, your eye will need to be monitored more closely and frequently for this, especially in the first 6 months after development.
-If abnormal blood vessels are detected, laser treatment is sometimes combined with anti-VEGF therapy.
+We may combine laser treatment with anti-VEGF if we detect abnormal blood vessels.
 Vitrectomy surgery is sometimes necessary.
-Glaucoma surgery may be needed as well if the problem becomes more advanced.
+Glaucoma surgery may also be necessary if the problem becomes worse.